MicrosoftDocs/defender-docs/defender-office-365/air-view-investigation-results.md

     - **Unremediated**
     - **Partially Remediated**

+  Clicking anywhere in a row anywhere other than the check box next to the **Entity type** column takes you to the related view from the selection page (for example, **Emails**).

 - **Files** view: You can sort the entries in the details table by clicking on an available column header.
 Select :::image type="icon" source="media/m365-cc-sc-customize-icon.png" border="false"::: **Customize columns** to change the columns that are shown.
 The default columns are marked with an asterisk <sup>\*</sup>:
   - **Verdict**<sup>\*</sup>
   - **Remediation status**<sup>\*</sup>
   - **Status details**